Reflecting on Year One of the Employee Pride Circle

 As we enter Pride season, we wanted to share a bit about the journey Waters Corporation has been taking over the past year regarding LGBTQ+ equality in the workplace.
 A little over a year ago we believed that it would be important to launch an employee circle to support the LGBTQ+ community and promote inclusion as part of the Waters Corporation’s diversity and inclusion initiative.
-Together as co-leads of the LGBTQ+ Employee Circle which includes our allies, we represent the diversity that makes Waters so special.
+Together as co-leads of the employee-led Pride Circle which includes our allies, we represent the diversity that makes Waters so special.
 One of us is an out cisgender gay man and also the CIO of our Information Technology Division.
 The other is a cisgender straight woman, who is a senior leader in the Human Resources department.

 We have been reflecting on what we have accomplished over the past twelve months and despite these challenging times, we are hopeful about what’s ahead.
 The Black Lives Matter demonstrations taking place around the world are an important reminder that the fight for justice and equality is ongoing.
 We must stand up and take action against racism and discrimination in all forms.
 The progress and achievements of the last year are just the beginning of our work toward an inclusive workplace for all.